CDRT/docs/bios/settings/thinkstation/startup.md

 <details><summary>Fast Boot</summary>

-This feature can record the last successful startup state to reduce the POST time at the next startup.
-It is recommended to turn off “Fast Boot” if you often use CD/DVD or network to load your operating system.<br>
+ Whether to record the last successful startup state to reduce the POST time at the next startup.

+!> We recommended turning off “Fast Boot” if you often use CD/DVD or network to load your operating system.

 One of 2 states:

-1. **Enabled** – system could start up faster.
-Default.
+1. **Enabled** – Default.
-2. Disabled – switch back to normal boot.
+2. Disabled.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|